raja28april/javascript/objects.md

 Computed Member Access - Associativity is left to right https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Operator_Precedence

-# why to use strict mode and 'this' keyword notes

-1. spelling mistakes will be ignored in non strict modes
-2. in normal functions this keyword points to window objects
-3. this keyword in the object is used only inside functions
+# this keyword in the object is used only inside functions
-4. in arrow functions this points to the nearest surronding object - here it is called as lexical this